TeX-Live/texdoc/README.md

 ### Showing all available tasks

-This will show all available tasks with a short discription.
+This will show all available tasks with a short description.

 ```
 $ rake -T